PrimEGameR123/Movie-Recommender-System/README.md

 3. The system is deployed using Heroku.

 Conclusion :-
-Application made using streamlit that predict the 8 similar content movies.
+Application made using streamlit that predict the 8 similar content movies.<br>
 App link - http://movies-suggest-system.herokuapp.com/